yukikitayama/leetcode-python/README.md

   - Time is O(V * E).
 In the worst case, SPFA is the same as the standard Bellman-Ford algorithm, but on average, SPFA tends to be faster.
   - Space is O(V)

+## Topological Sorting

+- A linear sorting based on the required ordering between vertices in directed acyclic graphs.
+- For example, `u -> v`, in topological sorting, `u` has to appear before `v`.

+### Kahn's Algorithm

+- Find **in-degree** and **out-degree** for each vertex.
+  - Make an adjacency list with key a vertex, and value a list of vertices which are prerequisite of the key vertex.
+- Add a vertex when its in-degree becomes 0.
+- Decrease in-degree of each vertex when it finds a vertex pointing at (prerequisite).
+- When a queue is empty, it stops
+- In **cyclic graph**, this algorithm does not work, because there's no node with in-degree 0.

+#### Complexity

+- Time is O(V + E), because making the adjacency list takes O(E), and in the worst case, it needs to visit every vertex and decrement every outgoing edge once to take O(V + E).
+- Space is O(V + E), because the adjacency list is O(E), queue is O(V) at most.

 ## Disjoint set
 Disjoint set = union-find.
 The goal is 1. to find whether two vertices share a common ancestor, and 2. connect two